 Alcohol is a substance that has both short and long-term effects on your kidneys.
 The kidneys are responsible for filtering blood throughout the body.
 When you drink alcohol, it lessens the kidneys’ ability to filter blood flow.
 Excessive alcohol use also leads to liver disease, which causes the kidneys to have to work harder and impacts their ability to regulate blood flow.

-Alcohol abuse also makes it difficult for the kidneys to make sure the body maintains enough water, leading to dehydration.
+Alcohol abuse also makes it difficult for the kidneys to ensure the body maintains enough water, leading to dehydration.
 When this happens, other organs and cells in the body can’t function normally.
-On top of all this, alcohol consumption results in high blood pressure, which is one of the main causes of kidney disease.
+On top of all this, alcohol consumption may result in high blood pressure, which is one of the main causes of kidney disease.

 Why Do I Get Kidney Pain After Drinking Alcohol?

-	It is a well-known fact that there is potential for alcohol to adversely affect your kidneys.
-Not only does drinking alcohol cause damage to the kidneys, sometimes it leads to actual physical pain.
+It is a well-known fact that there is potential for alcohol to affect your kidneys adversely.
+Not only does drinking alcohol cause damage to the kidneys, but sometimes it leads to actual physical pain.
 Symptoms of kidney pain include:

-	- A sudden, sharp stabbing pain or a dull ache located in the back of the abdomen, under the ribcage on both sides of the spine
+- You have a sudden, sharp stabbing pain or a dull ache in the back of the abdomen, under the ribcage on both sides of the spine.

-	- Pain in the upper or lower back or between the buttocks and lower ribs
+- You experience pain in the upper or lower back or between the buttocks and lower ribs.

-	- Pain in the above areas that is worse at night
+- The pain in the above areas is worse at night.

-	- Pain felt immediately after consuming alcohol or once you’ve stopped.
+- You feel pain immediately after consuming alcohol or once you’ve stopped.